TheLinuxEnthusiast/aws-emr-s3-data-lake/README.md

 ```

 1. [-n] - Name of cluster

 2. [-k] - Key-pair created for connecting to EMR

 3. [-s] - Subnet into which the EMR will be created

 4. [-p] - Profile credentials for AWS user (Must be created beforehand)

-5. [-b] - Output bucket Name (I have used sparkify-data-lake-df)
+5. [-b] - Output bucket Name for parquet files (I have used sparkify-data-lake-df)

 <br>

 #### EMR Environment Set-up and ETL execution

-<p>The bootstrap script should set up most of the environment variables required to run the ETL.py script.
+<p>The bootstrap script should set up most of the environment variables required to run the etl.py script.
 Check the dl.cfg to make sure the destination bucket is provided.
-Source Code is pulled from a public bucket called </p>

-**sparkify-etl-code-df**

-<p> otherwise, you'll need to clone the git repo onto the master node and set up by running </p>
+Source Code is pulled from a public bucket called </p> **sparkify-etl-code-df** <p> otherwise, you'll need to clone the git repo onto the master node and set up by running </p> **./bootstrap.sh "bucket_name"** <p>. "bucket_name" is the destination bucket where you would like to push the output parquet files.</p>

-**./bootstrap.sh 'bucket_name'**

-<p>. bucket_name the destination bucket name with where you would like to push the output parquet files to.</p>

 <br>